hcs42/heapkeeper-old/doc/development.rst

 Development
 ===========

-This file is a high-level introduction to the Heapkeeper program (or Hk for short) for the developer's eyes.
-More specific details can be found in the documentation inside the Python code.
-Thanks to Python's help system, the documentation can be accessed without opening the source code.
+This page describes the development methods and the tools that are used.

 Development method
 ------------------

+There are some rules to follow when developing Heapkeeper.
+These are described in the :doc:`developmentrules`.
+About more specific conventions regarding the documentation and the source code, see :doc:`codingconventions`.

 Reading
 ^^^^^^^

-* `Producing Open Source Software -- How to Run a Successful Free Software Project by Karl Fogel`__
+* `Producing Open Source Software -- How to Run a Successful Free Software Project by Karl Fogel`__: A book that gives a lot of practical advice to the kinds of projects we are.
-* `The Elements of Style by William Strunk, Jr.`__
+* `The Elements of Style by William Strunk, Jr.`__: A book that helps write in good English style.

 __ http://producingoss.com/
 __ http://en.wikisource.org/wiki/The_Elements_of_Style